singhpradip/JWT-Authentication-API-with-Node.js-and-Express/README.md

     - Used after `verifyTempToken` middleware to ensure the validity of the OTP.

 # Key Features:

-- User Authentication: Implement a robust authentication system using JWT to securely authenticate users.
+- **User Authentication**: Implement a robust authentication system using JWT to securely authenticate users.
-- Proper Response Handlling
+- **Proper Response Handling**: Ensure proper formatting and informative responses for all API endpoints.
-- Middleware Integration: Utilize middleware functions to authenticate and Validate API endpoints.
+- **Middleware Integration**: Utilize middleware functions to authenticate, validate, and authorize API endpoints, including token verification and OTP validation.
-- Error Handling: Implement error handling mechanisms to provide informative responses for various scenarios.
+- **Error Handling**: Implement error handling mechanisms to provide informative responses for various scenarios, ensuring graceful handling of errors throughout the application.

 This project aims to provide a flexible and reliable authentication solution for building secure APIs with JWT authentication.
 Whether you're creating a web application, mobile app backend, or any other type of server-side application, this repository serves as a solid foundation for implementing user authentication securely.

 # Frontend of this project is being developed in 'frontend' branch of this repo. usinf React.